 This privacy notice sets out how Business Image Limited uses and protects any information that you give Business Image Limited.
 We respect your privacy and are committed to protecting your personal data.

 Business Image Limited is a limited company registered in England and Wales under registered number 04449855.
-Its registered office is Cedar House, 78 Portsmouth Road, Cobham, Surrey KT11 1AN.
+Its registered office is 400 Dashwood Lang Road, Weybridge, Surrey, KT15 2HJ.
 Business Image Limited is the data controller for the personal data collected on this website.

 Business Image Limited, Invicta House, 7 Amberley Court, Crawley West Sussex RH11 7XL